Effective Treatment for Blocked Nose at Night

 How to Unblock Nose at Night?

 Unblocking a congested nose requires determining the cause and applying targeted relief.
-Follow these steps for better nighttime breathing:
+Follow these steps

 - Clear your nasal passages with a saline rinse or spray.